MicrosoftDocs/azure-monitor-docs/articles/advisor/advisor-reference-operational-excellence-recommendations.md

 ### Enable partition merge to configure an optimal database partition layout

 Your account has collections that could benefit from enabling partition merge.
 Minimizing the number of partitions reduces rate limiting and resolve storage fragmentation problems.
-Containers are likely to benefit from this if the RU/s per physical partition is < 3000 RUs and storage is < 20 GB.
+Containers are likely to benefit from partition merge if the RU/s per physical partition is < 3000 RUs and storage is < 20 GB.

 Learn more about [Cosmos DB account - CosmosDBPartitionMerge (Enable partition merge to configure an optimal database partition layout)](/azure/cosmos-db/merge?tabs=azure-powershell).